 Best cities to live in Switzerland

-You’ll be spoilt for choice in terms of where to live in Switzerland as the country offers a range of diversity and beauty within its borders.
+You’ll be spoilt for choice where to live in Switzerland as the country offers a range of diversity and beauty within its borders.
 Here are some of the top cities to live in when you move to Switzerland.

 Other honourable mentions